aozisik/Translatable/readme.md

 ##How does it Work?##

-After adding the trait, your model will start automatically translating data.
-However, if you have previous data, it might yield unexpected results.
+Upon adding the "TranslatableTrait" trait, your model will begin to translate localizedFields on the fly.
+However, if you have data in the table previously saved without the trait, it might yield unexpected results.

 If you are starting from scratch, Translatable works like this:

-* When you access an attribute, say $book->name, translatable will automatically translate it to the activated language* and saved to the database as if you posted a single language text.
+* When you access an attribute, say $book->name, translatable will automatically translate it to the activated language*

-* When you set an attribute, and the value is a string, it will be regarded as using the activated language*
+* When you set an attribute, and the value is a string, it will be assumed that this string is in the activated language*

-* To send translations in multiple language you must assign an array to the attribute.
+* To store multilingual translations at once, you must assign an array to the attribute.
 The keys in the array should correspond to language codes.

 		$book->name = array('en' => 'Book', 'fr' => 'Le Livre', 'de' => 'Das Buch');
 		$book->save;

-In the database, name field for this record looks like this: `{"en":"Book","fr":"Le Livre","de":"Das Buch"}`
+In the database, the name field for this record looks like this: `{"en":"Book","fr":"Le Livre","de":"Das Buch"}`

 Pretty simple!
-However, please take into account that the designated input length for the field may not be enough to store paragraphs of translated data.
+However, please take into account that the designated input length for the field may not be enough to store lengthy strings of JSON.

-So rather than VARCHAR(255), you are usually better off using TEXT
+So rather than VARCHAR(255), you are usually better off using TEXT for localized fields.

-**How to Get A Translation for A Specific Language**
+**How to Get Translations in a Specific Language**

-You may need to get the translation for a specific language which is not necessarily the activated language.
+You may need to get translations in a specific language other than the activated language at that time.

-This can be done like this
+This can be done like that:

     $book->getTranslation('name', 'de); // Das Buch
     $book->getTranslation('name', 'en); // Book